California Against Slavery: Ballot initiatives

 CAS seeks to initiate a vote on a ballot question that would (1) make stiffer criminal penalties (2) aid district attorneys in prosecuting human trafficking offenses, (3) increase protection for human trafficking victims, (4) mandate two-hour human trafficking training for law enforcement officers, and (5) increase allocation of certain seized assets and fines to organizations that serve human trafficking victims.
 CAS was unable to reach the required 600,000 signatures required before the March 31, 2010 deadline for automatic placement on the ballot.
 The organization is actively seeking to raise awareness and to get an initiative on the ballot in 2012.

 Raising awareness

-CAS’s efforts have been the subject of numerous news programs and news articles.
-In addition to media exposure, CAS raises awareness throughout California by hosting awareness events.
-The location of the events are popular trafficking hubs such as San Francisco and San Diego and Sacramento, the state capital.
-The most notable event was hosted on June 28, shortly after the ballot deadline in front of the State Capital in Sacramento which included notable appearance in support of CAS including speakers Senate President pro Tem Darrell Steinberg (D-Sacramento), Jenny Williamson, founder of Courage to Be You, Nola Brantley, executive director of MISSSEY, Randy Harrell, senior pastor of New City Church and performances by musicians: Coalition fight music, Freddy Wachter and Kristie White.
-This event brought people together to hand deliver petitions to the State Capital in furtherance of the inclusion of CAS's anti-trafficking initiative on the 2012 ballot.

-CAS and other anti-slavery organizations

-CAS’s goal is set for 2012 with efforts to propose an initiative to California’s 23 million eligible voters.
-CAS works alongside other organizations such as Coalition to Abolish Slavery and Trafficking, Courage To Be You, Stop the Traffik, and Standing Against Global Exploitation.

-Endorsements

-CAS has obtained police endorsements from San Diego Police Officers Association, Southern California Alliance of Law Enforcement, National Latino Peace Officers Association, San Diego Chapter, and Peace Officers Research Association of California.
+Daphne Phung, who is part of CAS, was interviewed on KRON about human trafficking and the organization's efforts.